 This women's shoe style can be traced back to 1847 when the first slip-ons (or loafers) were created.
-Throughout the years, the style has branched out into different forms, included cap toe and pointed toe slip-ons.
+Throughout the years, the style has branched out into different forms, including cap toe and pointed toe slip-ons.

 Many women stock their closets full with this comfy yet athletic equivalent.
 I know I do!

 True to its name, classic running shoes are great for running – professionally or otherwise.
 Their cushioning technology can keep your feet comfy – even if you’re running quite a distance, or just walking to the grocery store.